ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-hooks-hashing-passwords.md

 );
 ```

-If you can try to create a User now with `password: "password123"`, and log its details, you will be able to see that the value of password is not in fact "password123", but a hashed value.
+If you try to create a User now with `password: "password123"`, and log its details, you will be able to see that the value of password is not in fact "password123", but a hashed value.

 ## beforeUpdate hook

-What about if the user chooses to update their password though?
+What about if the user chooses to update their password?

 In addition to having a `beforeCreate` hook, we also need a `beforeUpdate` hook - to hash the new password before updating the User model: